learn-co-students/dsc-0-10-04-cov-corr-lab-nyc-ds-career-012819/README.md

 # Covariance and Correlation - Lab

-In this lab, we shall working towards calculating covariance and correlation for a given dataset in python.
-We shall use the formulas shown in previous lesson and verify our results with python libraries.
+In this lab, we shall be working towards calculating covariance and correlation for a given dataset in python.
+We will use the formulas shown in previous lesson and verify our results with python libraries.

 ## Objectives